OIDC SSO

 2. Select Anonymous as the Anonymous user role

-To allow your end-users to choose from a number of different IdPs, or to have the option to log back into the app after they have logged out, set a Role-based home page for role Anonymous to OIDC.Login_Web_Button.
+If you are configuring navigation for web/responsive apps and want to allow your end-users to choose from a number of different IdPs, or to have the option to sign in back into the app after they have signed out, set a Role-based home page for role Anonymous to OIDC.Login_Web_Button.
+When you configure navigation for PWA apps, set a Role-based home page for role Anonymous to OIDC.Login_PWA_Button.
 See Role-Based Home Pages in Navigation for more information.

 In addition, administrators will need to have access to configure OIDC and also manage end-users.
 You can do this by including the pages Administration.Account_Overview and OIDC.OIDC_Client_Overview into the app navigation, or a separate administration page.